felixge/node-lazy-socket/Readme.md

 A stateless socket that always lets you write().

-If there is an error, `write()` guarantees that you will be provided with a callback.
+If there is an error, all previous `write()` callbacks will be honored.
+A new connection will be established as soon as the next `write()` occurs.
+Writes will not be retried.

 ## Install